U53RW4R3/RemoteKeyStrokes/README.md

 #### When using RemoteKeyStrokes

 To use `remotekeystrokes` (or an alias command `rks`) when executing commands on the Windows target with authenticated remote session.
-Before executing them you must navigate it with a window name (`-w`) by default it'll search for `FreeRDP` when using `xfreerdp` (for x11) or `wlfreerdp` (for wayland) if not specified.
+Before executing them you must navigate it with a window name (`-w`) by default it'll search for `FreeRDP` when using `xfreerdp`.
 When targeting systems with a different remote login program be sure to specify the window name.
 Specify `-c` flag to issue commands.
 You can also prepare a text file to insert commands and it'll read them one by one.
 The flag will check if it's a string or a file.

 For graphical remote desktop programs such as, FreeRDP, Remmina, and other third party programs.
 Unlike remote terminal sessions like `telnet` and `ssh`.
 You must navigate the cursor to an active application inside the target machine.
 For instance in Windows environment you must open a command prompt (`cmd.exe`) or powershell (`powershell.exe`).
 It is possible for Windows to open programs with a dialogue box (`-m dialogbox`) for a quick launch.
 Ensure to clear traces from the registry entry when you initially executed with the method.
 It's located in `HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\RunMRU`.
 You'll see examples of how you'll be able to perform quick offensive measures with just Living off the Land (LotL) techniques.